What you need to know about Group Litigation Orders (GLOs) in the UK

 Here’s how it works:

-• No upfront costs: You won’t pay anything unless your case is successful.
+• No upfront costs: You usually won’t pay anything unless your case is successful.

 • Success fees: If the claim succeeds, your solicitor’s fees are deducted from your compensation.
 Some agreements cap the success fee at a percentage of the compensation, but it’s important to confirm this before joining.

-• Insurance protection: Many solicitors take out After the Event (ATE) insurance to cover the costs of losing the case.
-This insurance means there is no financial risk to you.
+• Insurance protection: Many solicitors take out After-the-Event (ATE) insurance to cover the costs of losing a case.

 How to join an existing GLO